Sample plan

 3-day itinerary · Taiwan

 Three days solo in Taipei — arguably Asia's most underrated capital.
 Walkable, friendly, food obsessed.
 This plan is built around three things: night markets every night, one big city view, and a day trip to Jiufen for the tea house that inspired Spirited Away.
 Budget-friendly; you can do most meals for under $10.
+The strength of Taipei: 'no plan needed, you can't go wrong.'
+You can walk into any random street stall blindfolded and come out satisfied — that safety and comfort is unique to Taipei.

 Travel toolkit for Taipei